 New to this edition are significant updates on:

-• The Chinese political and economic challenge to the US.
+- The Chinese political and economic challenge to the United States.

-Part I Introduction; Chapter 1 Social Science and Its Methods; Chapter 2 Human Origins; Chapter 3 Origins of Western Society; Part II Culture and the Individual; Chapter 4 Society, Culture, and Cultural Change; Chapter 5 Geography, Demography, Ecology, and Society; Chapter 6 Technology and Society; Chapter 7 Psychology, Society, and Culture; Chapter 8 Deviance, Crime, and Society; Part III Institutions and Society; Chapter 9 The Family; Chapter 10 Religion; Chapter 11 Education; Chapter 12 Social and Economic Stratification; Chapter 13 Stratification, Minorities, and Discrimination; Part IV Politics and Society; Chapter 14 The Functions and Forms of Government; Chapter 15 Governments of the World; Part V Economics and Society; Chapter 17 The Organization of Economic Activities; Chapter 18 The Economy, Government, and Economic Challenges Facing the United States; Part VI Global Issues; Chapter 19 International Political Relations; Chapter 20 International Economic Relations; Chapter 21 The Political Economies of Developing Countries; Chapter 22 International Institutions and the Search for Peace
+Part I Introduction; Chapter 1 Social Science and Its Methods; Appendix Historial Roots of Social Science; Chapter 2 Human Origins; Chapter 3 Origins of Western Society; Part II Culture and the Individual; Chapter 4 Society, Culture, and Cultural Change; Chapter 5 Geography, Demography, Ecology, and Society; Chapter 6 Technology and Society; Chapter 7 Psychology, Society, and Culture; Chapter 8 Deviance, Crime, and Society; Part III Institutions and Society; Chapter 9 The Family; Chapter 10 Religion; Chapter 11 Education; Chapter 12 Social and Economic Stratification; Chapter 13 Stratification, Minorities, and Discrimination; Part IV Politics and Society; Chapter 14 The Functions and Forms of Government; Chapter 15 Governments of the World; Chapter 16 Democratic Government in the United States; Part V Economics and Society; Chapter 17 The Organization of Economic Activities; Chapter 18 The Economy, Government, and Economic Challenges Facing the United States; Part VI Global Issues; Chapter 19 International Political Relations; Chapter 20 International Economic Relations; Chapter 21 The Political Economies of Developing Countries; Chapter 22 International Institutions and the Search for Peace